eyza-cod2/zpam3/README.md

 	- between halfs: 2min (previously 5min)<br>
 	- between halfs at overtime: 1min (previously 5min)<br>
 	- for LAN mode, there will be no time limits between halfs and maps<br>
+[3.3.68] Climbing sound fix<br>
+	- If you climb ladder or wall, the "weapon switch" sound was made only for 1st person player, it was silent for other players<br>
+	- Now the sound matches equally, so you hear exactly what other players hear (meaning if you climb ladder or wall, "weapon switch" sound is made for everybody)<br>
+	- If you want to silently climb ladder or wall, you need to hold weapon down by scrolling down 2x and hold left mouse<br>
+	- This fix replaces previous [3.3.49] "Ladder weapon fix" in 3.30<br>
+[3.3.69] SD voiceover sound "Move in!" is now played only if player is not moving (replaces [3.3.62])<br>
 </sub>

 #### 3.4 Other